netreconlab/CareKitSample-ParseCareKit/README.md

 ## Setup Your Parse Server

 ### Heroku
-The easiest way to setup your server is using the [one-button-click](https://github.com/netreconlab/parse-hipaa#heroku) deplyment method for [parse-hipaa](https://github.com/netreconlab/parse-hipaa).
+The easiest way to setup your server is using the [one-button-click](https://github.com/netreconlab/parse-hipaa#heroku) deployment method for [parse-hipaa](https://github.com/netreconlab/parse-hipaa).

 ### Docker
 You can setup your [parse-hipaa](https://github.com/netreconlab/parse-hipaa) using Docker.
 Simply type the following to get parse-hipaa running with postgres locally: